LeonaCao/Sentiment-Analysis-for-COVID-19-Tweets-from-Top-500-Companies/README.md

 Then we are able to conduct sentiment analysis to the data we collected.

-In the naive-bayes-classifier script I built a Naive Bayes Classification model to detect the sentiment polarity of the entire tweets data at a high level.
+In the naive-bayes-classifier script I built a Naive Bayes Classification model to detect the overall sentiment polarity of the entire tweets data at a high level.
 (Source: https://towardsdatascience.com/creating-the-twitter-sentiment-analysis-program-in-python-with-naive-bayes-classification-672e5589a7ed)